Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 What long-term economic factors will shape property prices in Lagos?

-The top three long-term economic factors that will shape Lagos property prices over the next decade are the inflation regime and currency stability, the depth of credit markets and mortgage availability, and the pace of infrastructure delivery that reduces commute friction and expands livable areas.
+The three long-term economic factors that will shape Lagos property prices are Nigeria’s inflation and currency stability, Lagos job and income growth, and the speed of infrastructure delivery.

 You’ll also find a much more detailed analysis in our pack about real estate in Lagos.